 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific methodology (Nielsen's 10 Usability Heuristics), concrete outputs (structured issue log with severity ratings, heuristic mappings, remediation guidance), and explicit trigger conditions.
-It uses proper third-person voice and includes domain-specific terminology that practitioners would naturally use.
+This is an excellent skill description that clearly defines a specific methodology (Nielsen's heuristics), concrete outputs (structured issue log with severity ratings, heuristic mappings, remediation guidance), and explicit trigger conditions.
+It uses proper third-person voice throughout and occupies a well-defined niche that would be easily distinguishable from other UI-related skills.

 | Dimension | Reasoning | Score |